There is an ongoing debate as to which checkout flow is superior: “multi-step” vs “one-step” checkout.

-When designing the ideal checkout for your customer, look at your customers and visualise how they need to transact with you on smartphones and take into consideration the mental effort (or cognitive load) required to complete a transaction.
+When designing the ideal checkout for your customer, look at your customers and visualize how they need to transact with you on smartphones and take into consideration the mental effort (or cognitive load) required to complete a transaction.

 Once you take on this perspective, the multi-step checkout flow becomes the clear winner.